-Even if you don’t think you need one, consider getting a recruitment partner.
-Not only do they help you guarantee confidentiality, they’re also the experts and will save time and get you the best possible candidates.
+Even if you don’t think you need one, consider getting a recruitment partner for your confidential executive search.
+Not only do they help you guarantee confidentiality, they’re also the experts and will save time and get you the best potential candidates.

-With their in depth knowledge of hiring, they’ll be able to pinpoint exactly where to look, saving you adopting a “spray and pray” approach (which has poor returns) and helping keep the role under wraps.
+With their in depth knowledge of hiring, they’ll be able to pinpoint exactly where to look, saving you adopting a “spray and pray” approach (which has poor returns) and helping keep the role and search process under wraps.

 Recruiters Can Help You Map Your Talent

-Plenty of people dive into an executive search without doing much research.
-When you’re confidential hiring, it’s doubly difficult.
-You can’t turn to your usual talent team to ask for advice or use their experience in your field.
+Plenty of people dive into an executive search process without doing much research.
+When you’re doing confidential recruitment, it’s doubly difficult.
+You can’t turn to your usual talent team to ask for advice and valuable insights or use their experience in your field.

 At Solutions Driven, we call this Talent Mapping.

 We create and present talent maps for clients who need information on demographics, salary expectations, and talent pools.
-The client can then use this information in their own searches, or ask us to use it to find their perfect hire.
+The client can then use this information in their own searches, or ask us to use it to find the best candidates for a perfect hire.

 In executive search talent maps, we will usually do a deep dive into the capabilities of your internal staff too, if appropriate.